2025-26 Edition

 Laboratory accompanying EECS 170B.

-Restriction: Electrical Engineering Majors have first consideration for enrollment.
-Computer Engineering Majors have first consideration for enrollment.
+Restrictions: Electrical Engineering majors and Computer Engineering majors have the first consideration for enrollment.
 Computer Science Engineering Majors have second consideration for enrollment.

 EECS 170LC.
 Electronics III Laboratory.
 1 Unit.

-Restriction: Electrical Engineering Majors have first consideration for enrollment.
+Restrictions: Electrical Engineering majors have the first consideration for enrollment.
 Computer Engineering Majors have second consideration for enrollment.
 Computer Science Engineering Majors have second consideration for enrollment.

 EECS 174.
 Semiconductor Devices.
 4 Units.